ETcodehome/DinkumAwesomeQuarries/readme.md

-Built following guide on
+Built following guides

 https://modding.wiki/en/dinkum

 https://modding.wiki/en/dinkum/DinkumTutorialBuildEnvironment

 Harmony patching info from

 https://harmony.pardeike.net/articles/patching-postfix.html

-Care with the references in csproj -
+If working with the repo update the Bepinex and game path references in .csproj
-There is an absolute ref in there that needs updating to match the game directory location.

 To compile, navigate to the project directory and run in a terminal window dotnet build